mauricio-ms/motor-imagery/README.md

 should have different values

 # BCI
+> BCI can be designed in two ways:
+- Subject-dependent (SD) based BCI and Subject-independent based BCI.
+In the SD based BCI, the training part in the MI classification requires a significant number of EEG signal features for recognizing MI patterns of a specific subject  with an acceptable performance.
+The SD based BCI system requires long recording sessions and afterwards several training sessions for the Subject to be able to use the system.
+- In the SI based BCI, the systems are trained with the data of a group of subjects instead of a single subject.

 - The MobileSim is a software that can be used as a robot simulator, the article 11 used this approach.
 - Uma abordagem legal seria conectar a BCI para jogar o jogo do dinossauro do Google Chrome.
+- Since motor-imagery BCI systems are mostly designed for long-term utilization by the user, it is usually assumed that the BCI algorithm has access to a training dataset with long enough trials, which are collected over at least two different recording sessions.

 # Possible next implementations
 - Article 10